-We've teamed up with Marshfield Bakery to offer you the chance of winning a spec...
+We've joined forces with VegfestUK to offer you the chance to win a pair of week...

 The Magic Roundabout Swindon

 Despite being voted one of the scariest junctions in the United Kingdom and worst roundabout 2005, Swindon's Magic Roundabout is really not as bad as it sounds...honest!